txt/se16/lectures/50effort.md

 		+ The cards are revealed, and the estimates are then discussed.
 		+  By hiding the figures in this way, the group can avoid the cognitive bias of anchoring, where the first number spoken aloud sets a precedent for subsequent estimates.

-Poorly studied:

-+ Only a handful of studies: A study by Moløkken-Østvold and Haugen[^agile] found that
+Poorly studied.
+Only a handful of studies.
+Rare exception:

++ A study by
+  Moløkken-Østvold and Haugen[^agile] found that
   [the] set of control tasks in the same project, estimated by individual experts, achieved similar